knpuniversity/blog/fun-with-symfonys-console.md

 # Fun with Symfony's Console Component

-One of the best parts of using Symfony's Console component is all the output control you have to the CLI: colors, tables, progress bars etc. What you may *not* know is that you can get to all this goodness in a single, flat PHP file (i.e. without needing to create a Command).
+One of the best parts of using Symfony's Console component is all the output control you have to the CLI: colors, tables, progress bars etc. Usually, you create a command to do this.
+But what you may *not* know is that you can get to all this goodness in a single, flat PHP file

 ## Using ConsoleOutput in a Flat File